 Our overall conclusion is that the proposed panel stability tests may grant considerable advantages.
 With time sample sizes rather common in macroe-conomic datasets (e.g., 50 observations) the asymptotic tests appear to be essentially of no use, while the proposed panel bootstrap tests have Type I errors close to nominal sizes and acceptable power.
-An empirical illustration on the Feldstein-Horioka puzzle for a panel of 12 economies over the period 1960-2002 shows how the bootstrap panel stability tests lead to a more plausible conclusion (cointegration with at least one break) than the asymptotic tests applied to each individual country (which, with a few exceptions, do not reject stability).
-Among the points on our research agenda we can mention generalising our procedures to tests of the hypothesis of breaks limited to only some of the variables, implementing some block-length selection algorithm, and exploring the use of the Bewley (1979) transform.
+An empirical illustration on the Feldstein-Horioka puzzle for a panel of 12 economies over the period 1960-2002 shows how the bootstrap panel stability tests lead to a more plausible conclusion (at least one break in the cointegrating relationship in the panel as a whole) than the asymptotic tests applied to each individual country (which, with a few exceptions, do not reject stability).
+Among the points on our research agenda we can mention generalising our procedures to tests of the hypothesis of breaks limited to only some of the variables, implementing some block-length selection algorithm, and exploring the use